Treat Yo’Self, My Little Mess Maker: Buy More Art Supplies

 Part of the fun of being a creative person is that you can find ways to stretch your current supplies and create with what you have.
 If you are feeling uninspired and don’t really want to spend money, then turn to the internet.
 Try searching for fun ways to work with whatever supplies you have on hand.
 Google different art prompts.
 Try exploring nature and make art from unconventional materials (Like leaves or coffee!).

 It’s easy to spend a lot of money really quickly while buying art supplies.
-It’s good to practice self control (especially if you are a compulsive shopper, or having hoarding tendencies), but I rarely regret buying art supplies.
-I may regret dropping $80 on dinner and drinks when I could have made something cheaper and healthier at home, but my new watercolor brush brings me joy every time I load it up with watercolors.
+It’s good to practice self-control (especially if you are a compulsive shopper or have hoarding tendencies), but I rarely regret buying art supplies.
+I may regret dropping $80 on dinner and drinks when I could have made something cheaper and healthier at home, but my new watercolor brush brings me joy every time I load it up with watercolor.

 So, I say spoil yourself and buy some new supplies.
 Put your energy and resources into the areas of your life that bring you joy.
 But, if you are financially not able to splurge, that doesn’t mean you can’t create.